 - Tours available on Saturday and Sunday only

-- Tours available daily (except during special events)
+- Tours available daily (except on Wednesdays and during special events)

-Pack a picnic lunch or purchase food and refreshments from the Kalyna Café and enjoy your meal outdoors
+Pack a picnic lunch or purchase food and refreshments from the Kalyna Concession and enjoy your meal outdoors

 in our picnic area behind the Silska Domiwka / Red Barn.
 Fire pits are available for use; however, no wood is supplied.